-Significant work continues in local steams and creeks to prepare for the spring snowpack melt.
-Freshet is the snow melt that typically occurs from April to July, in British Columbia.
+Significant work takes place along local steams and creeks to prepare for the annual snowpack melt – known as freshet – that typically occurs from April to July in B.C.
 Freshet can become a problem when winter snow packs melt rapidly, overwhelming stream channels and creating floods.

-As spring freshet approaches we closely monitor all flooding factors in consultation with provincial departments; including snow pack levels, temperatures and precipitation forecasts.
-Freshet flows depend on these factors and dictates the timing of peak flows.
+As spring approaches, we work with provincial departments to closely monitor all the factors that lead to freshet flows and dictate the timing: snow pack levels, temperatures and precipitation forecasts.
 Preventative measures, such as sandbags or bladder dams, may be proactively placed along strategic locations throughout the city to protect critical infrastructure.

-The potential for flooding exists every year, and property owners living near creeks, streams, low-lying areas and lakefront are responsible for having a plan and protecting their properties.
-Subscribe to receive email updates or learn more about local, provincial and federal preparedness resources at www.cordemergency.ca.
+The potential for flooding exists every year, and property owners living near creeks, streams, low-lying areas and lakefronts are responsible for having a plan and protecting their properties.
+Subscribe to receive email updates from Central Okanagan Emergency Operations and visit cordemergency.ca to learn more about local, provincial and federal preparedness resources.

-City staff and contractors are working through a list of 52 locations in Kelowna that require repairs after last spring’s snowpack melt and ensuing flood, at a cost of approximately $10.7 million.
-About $3 million in works completed or underway so far include the repairs to Upper Vernon Creek and Bellevue Creek dredging.
+City staff and contractors are working through a list of 52 locations in Kelowna that require repairs after last spring’s snowpack melt and ensuing flood.
+The repairs will cost approximately $10.7 million.
+About $3 million has spent so far on projects that have been completed or are underway, including the repairs to Upper Vernon Creek and Bellevue Creek dredging.

 Creek channel capacity restoration projects continue to be our priority right now, with crews doing erosion remediation and more gravel removal from Bellevue Creek and Mill Creek.
 Contractors are also removing vegetation in and around Mill Creek, along with dredging to increase the creek’s ability to handle higher water flows that occur during spring runoff.